 All such actual calculations, however, are to be taken purely as an artificial exercise.

-And as with all such artificial exercises, one does not really ask the question until one has already convinced oneself that one has the answer.
+And as with all such artificial exercises, one tends not to ask the question until one has already convinced oneself that one has the answer.
 I have already identified the period of the early industrial revolution as the time in which external social conditions would have been most likely to make the removal of magical children from mundane society a priority.
-Would — without making major ovbious adjustments to the available data — a projected increase of Muggle-born magical wizards from that date to the present result in a number roughly that of one-quarter of the modern ww’s population?
+Would — without making major obvious adjustments to the available data — a projected increase of Muggle-born magical wizards from that date to the present result in a number roughly that of one-quarter of the ww’s population today?

 Well, let’s just see about that.